Ethics Review Committee (ERC)

 Resources and Budget:

-- As identified in the budget approved annually by the PMI Board
+- Funding provided in the annual budget approved by the PMI Board of Directors.

-- Executive Liaison and other staff resources as assigned by the PMI President & CEO
+- Executive Liaison and Volunteer Engagement Liaison assigned by the PMI President & CEO.

-- A minimum of 6 committee members, serving staggered 3 year terms may be reappointed for no more than one additional term via the formal Board Support Committee recruitment process as approved by the PMI Board.
+- A minimum of 6 committee members, serving staggered 3 years terms.
+Each member may be reappointed for no more than one additional term via the formal Board Support Committee recruitment process, as approved by the PMI Board of Directors.

 - At least one year of service on at least one of the following: